Sean-Toroghi/Machine-learning/utils/utility.md

 __Table of contents__

 List of utility codes
-- SMOOTE
+- SMOTE: mitigate imbalanced dataset via oversample-SMOTE
-- Seq-preprocessing: split univariate seq into samples for supervised learning - For a simple MLP model
+- preprocessing: split univariate seq into samples for supervised learning - For a simple MLP model

 [Summary and code examples](#code)
 - Feature engineering